rafaelurben/linux-cheatsheet/2-files-folders.md

 - `scp <username@hostname>:<path_source> <path_target>`: copy file from remote to local
 - `mv <path_old> <path_new>`: move/rename a file/dir

 ### Editing

 - `nano [+<line>] <path>`: edit (and create) a file with the nano editor
     - `Ctrl+o ENTER Ctrl+x` to save and exit
 - `vi <path>`: edit (and create) a file with the vi(m) editor
     - `I` to enter insert mode
     - `Esc` to exit insert mode / enter command mode
     - `:wq` to save and exit
     - `:q!` to exit without save

 ### Reading

 - `cat <path>`: print a file to console
 - `tail <path>`: print the end of a file
     - `-n <line>`: print the last x lines
     - `-f`: follow the file for changes and print them continuously
+- `less <path>`: read file in scrollable viewer
 - `b cat <path>`: print an image to console with the _butterfly launcher_ (if installed)

 ### Information

 - `wc <file>`: get word count
 - `wc -l <file>`: get line count

 ### Finding

 - `find / -name '*searchstring*'`: Searches the file system for a file that includes searchstring in its name.
 - `find / -name '*searchstring*' -exec rm {} \;`: Searches the file system for a file that includes searchstring in its name and deletes it with the rm command.
 The backslash and semicolon symbolize the end of the -exec section.
 - `grep searchstring /var/myfirstfile`: Searches for the pattern searchstring from the contents of /var/myfirstfile.
     - `-i`: ignore case
     - `-R`: read all files under directories recursiveley and follow symbolic links
     - `-n`: print line number

 ## Archives